Sarcelles: Immigration

+^{1} This group is made up largely of former French settlers, such as pieds-noirs in Northwest Africa, followed by former colonial citizens who had French citizenship at birth (such as was often the case for the native elite in French colonies), as well as to a lesser extent foreign-born children of French expatriates.
+A foreign country is understood as a country not part of France in 1999, so a person born for example in 1950 in Algeria, when Algeria was an integral part of France, is nonetheless listed as a person born in a foreign country in French statistics. ^{2} An immigrant is a person born in a foreign country not having French citizenship at birth.
+An immigrant may have acquired French citizenship since moving to France, but is still considered an immigrant in French statistics.
+On the other hand, persons born in France with foreign citizenship (the children of immigrants) are not listed as immigrants.

 Caribbeans

 As of 2008, 8.7% of the population was of Caribbean origin.
 As of 2012, many of the ethnic Caribbean residents have French citizenship.

 By the 1970s, Afro-Caribbeans became more interested in changing politics.
 By the 1980s, Guy Guyoubli, a local activist, organised an almost all-Caribbean protest list.
 Maxwell wrote that this demonstrated that Caribbeans had serious intentions of participating in the political system, even though there were no representatives elected from the lists.
 At the time, ethnic minorities across Metropolitan France were increasingly trying to influence the political system.
 The city's first ever two Caribbean councillors were elected in 1989.
 Around 1989, Raymond Lamontagne, the mayor, opened Metropolitan France's first ever Caribbean-orientated, council-funded community centre.

 Maghrebian Muslims

 In the 1950s and 1960s, Maghrebians began to arrive in Sarcelles.
 They developed political organisation in subsequent decades.
 Originally, the Muslims worshipped in converted makeshift areas, but, later, they built mosques for their community.

 In the 1990s, Maghrebians were first elected to the commune council.
 Maxwell wrote that Maghrebians did not begin to obtain "key positions" until about 2012, as they had had "low turnout and weak community organisations".